WATechnology STOP Wasting Shielding Gas

 A shop making large diameter pipe evaluated our Gas Saver System (GSSTM) in their MIG repair rack.
 In several tests using cylinder gas supply they found gas savings ranging from a minimum of 33% to over 50%.
 This was far more than enough to justify the purchase.
 However the biggest cost savings came from improved weld start quality!

 Details of Quality Improvement: While testing the GSS the quality benefits were clearly observed by the welder.
 This shop is often required to ultrasonically test all welds.
 Weld repair is made with MIG.
 These repairs must pass ultrasonic tests.
 For a repair weld, starts are a significant part of the deposit.
 With the standard gas delivery system, flow peak surge at the start exceeded 220 CFH.
-With the GSS it was lowered to less than 90 CFH.
-The welder who was testing the system knew this excessive surge flow with his standard system caused starting problems with internal porosity and stated that he; “often cuts the wire and starts with it above the work to allow the initial surge flow to reduce in rate before the arc strikes!”
-The pipe does not leave his work area until all welds are checked and pass.
-Note: After over a year in production the welder using the GSS system reported he found far less weld start porosity than previously.
+With the GSS the peak was lowered to under 90 CFH and that for a very short time.
+The welder who was testing the system knew this excessive surge flow with his standard system caused starting problems with internal porosity and stated that he; “cuts the wire back to the tip and starts with the gun above the work to allow the initial surge flow in attempt to reduce flow rate before the arc strikes!”
+The pipe does not leave his work area until all welds are checked and pass UT.
+He often was holding up production.
+Note: After about a year in production the welder using the GSS system reported, with no special starting technique, he found almost no weld start porosity compared to numerous problems previously encountered!

 Details of Test: The following shows graphically the peak surge flow measured with their standard 1/4 inch ID gas delivery hose versus our patented GSS